Colombia

 Case management information system for the Mi Familia program in Colombia

 Mi Familia is considered a central axis of the pact for equity.
-It was designed with families at its center, considering their co-responsibility in the welfare of their own members and in warranting the rights of children and teenagers.
+It was designed with families at its center, considering their co-responsibility in the welfare of their own members and in guaranteeing the rights of children and teenagers.

 Download Case study